-Today I’m sharing four easy snowflake crafts for kids that you can make using our free snowflake template.
-These snowflake crafts are great for preschoolers as they’re a great way to support scissor skills and fine motor skills but they’re suitable for kids both a bit younger and older than that too and are easily adaptable for toddlers or school age kids.
+Today I’m sharing four easy snowflake crafts for kids that you can make using our free snowflake template including our mosaic snowflake craft you can see above.
+These are one of our most popular winter crafts for kids and they’re great for preschoolers as you can use them as a way to support scissor skills and fine motor skills.

 Easy Snowflake Crafts for Kids

 As you’ll be using a fair bit of glue this tends to stop it getting too sloppy or (even worse!) tearing, go with what works best for you and the snowflake craft you are making though.

 I’ve also used PVA glue* (school glue) for the snowflake crafts that involve sticking as it’s generally better than a glue stick for holding different textures.